Libraries are open from 9 am to 5:30 pm today

 Directory Digitization Project

-With the support of our partners and volunteers, we have recently completed the digitization of Kitchener-Waterloo city and Waterloo County directories from 1864 to 1940.
-Volumes will be added to this page as they are proofed and optimized.
-Check back often to see what has been recently added to the digital collection.
+With the support of our partners and volunteers, we have recently completed the digitization of Kitchener-Waterloo city and Waterloo County directories from 1864 to 2014.

-The scanned directories on this site are provided for private research and study only.
+The scanned directories on History in the Making are provided for private research and study only.
 The directory files are optimized for use with Adobe Reader.
 Due to variances with browser plugins and extensions, directories viewed via web browser may take longer to display.

 Tip: When viewing the directories, click the icon for an interactive table of contents.
 If viewing in a web browser, Use Ctrl + F to search by keyword.